luHub/VPL/paper/noGPT/while.md

 Why did not anyone mapped this already? that would had save me a lot of time.

+## Periodic Function

 ## A VPL "while"

 After a careful analysis a "while" goes in circles just as a feedback loop or a phasor with a halting condition.

+First attempt starts on a periodic function,We start from a periodic function.

 ### References